Arbaz8888/ts-react-audio-player/README.md

-# 🎧 Linear Media Player – Submission by Arbaz Attar

-Hi Linear team 👋
-Thanks for the opportunity to work on this — I thoroughly enjoyed the process of designing and building this app.
+I thoroughly enjoyed the process of designing and building this app.
 Below is a walkthrough of what I built, how I approached it, and the care I put into getting every detail right.

 ---